Stabilizing Spiking Neuron Training: Detailed derivation of the conditions

 Therefore the vector-wise condition II is equivalent to the element-wise

-We consider as well that a network that fires $E[x_t]=p$, has $Var[x_t]=p(1-p)$ when averaged over time, since when the time dimension is averaged out, the time axis can be randomly shuffled, and the LIF activity is indistinguishable from a Bernouilli process through that statistic.
+Since the time dimension is averaged out, the time axis can be randomly shuffled, and the LIF activity is indistinguishable from a Bernouilli process through the mean and variance of the activity.
+Therefore if $\overline{x}_t=p$, we have $Var[x_t]=p(1-p)$ when averaged over time, with $p$ the probability of firing.
+Therefore it is as well true that $\overline{x_t^2}=Var[x_t] + \overline{x}_t^2 =p$.

 We apply the fact that for independent $w, x$